Photographic History of Table Mountain

 This image the author acquired in

-October, 2008 from virtually the exact same spot as the image above (82 years later)!
+October 2008 from virtually the exact same spot as the image above (82 years later)!
 Note

-Highway 2 (The Angeles Crest) in the right center on it's way up to Inspiration Point.
+Highway 2 (The Angeles Crest) in the right center on its way up to Inspiration Point.

 Mt.
 Baden-Powell in the center.
+Unknown Source.

 The early development of